hannesdatta/course-dprep/content/docs/modules/week3/tutorial/tutorial-inclass.md

 There are many other features worthwhile to explore
 ===============

-- Working on open source projects vs. being a collaborator
+- Working on open source projects (forking & PRs) vs. being a collaborator (direct pushes)
 - Exploring version history
 - Comparing changes between files
 - Using alternative Graphical User Interfaces